What is Inflation? Learn its Meaning, Types, & the Gradual Increase in Price

 Some of the different types of inflation are as follows:

-• Hyperinflation: Hyperinflation is an extreme form of increase in the prices of goods and services characterized by incredibly rapid and uncontrollable price increases.
+- Hyperinflation: Hyperinflation is an extreme increase in the prices of goods and services characterised by incredibly rapid and uncontrollable price increases.
 In such situations, prices can double or even quadruple within a short span, leading to the erosion of purchasing power and economic instability.

-• Deflation: Deflation is a sustained decrease in the general price level of goods and services.
-Although it might seem advantageous to consumers, deflation and the effects of deflation can initiate a negative cycle of reduced spending, decreased business profits, and increased unemployment.
+- Deflation: Deflation is a sustained decrease in the general price level of goods and services.
+Although it might seem advantageous to consumers, deflation and its effects can initiate a negative cycle of reduced spending, decreased business profits, and increased unemployment.

 What are the Factors that Influence Inflation?